Restaurant Visa Sponsorship Jobs in New Jersey

 Which visa types are most common for restaurant roles in New Jersey?

-The H-1B is most relevant for specialty restaurant roles that require a bachelor's degree, such as executive chef positions or food and beverage management roles with clear degree requirements.
-The H-2B is more commonly used for seasonal front-of-house and support staff, particularly at shore-area restaurants during peak summer months.
+The H-1B visa is most relevant for specialty restaurant roles that require a bachelor's degree, such as executive chef positions or food and beverage management roles with clear degree requirements.
+The H-2B visa is more commonly used for seasonal front-of-house and support staff, particularly at shore-area restaurants during peak summer months.
 O-1 visas occasionally apply to exceptionally distinguished culinary professionals.

 Which cities in New Jersey have the most restaurant visa sponsorship jobs?